Build your future with a career in civil construction

 The civil construction industry is currently in a long-term growth phase.
-Governments across Australia are investing heavily to build new infrastructure.
-Here in WA, the State Government is currently spending around $3 billion per year on transport infrastructure (road and rail projects) alone, creating thousands of job opportunities for Western Australians.
-Total civil construction work in WA alone totals $9 billion per year, providing 25,000 jobs.
+Governments across Australia are investing heavily to build new infrastructure, creating thousands of job opportunities.
+Total civil construction work in Western Australia alone totals $16 billion per year, supporting 25,000 jobs.

 In short, if it's not a building, then it's civil construction.